-Solo exhibition October 2012 / Kuandu Museum of Fine Arts, Taipei both the place that I'm from, Israel, and my initial I collected on the streets, train stations or just along impressions of Taiwan as a visiting artist.
+The presented work shown in "Reflections on Taiwan" new patterns and designs based on images of represents both the place that I'm from, Israel and my initial impressions of Taiwan as a visiting artist.

-at Kuandu Museum of Fine Arts', I examined the differences between the two countries by seeking visual inspiration sources, local materials, and items and objects of culture and importance.
+During my stay at "The Artist-In-Residency Program at Kuandu Museum of Fine Arts", examined the differences between the two countries by seeking visualinspiration sources, local materials and collecting items and objects of culture and importance.